Pileup mitigation at the LHC: a theorist's view: Challenges of ``noise-reduction'' techniques

 The last potential issue to be aware of concerns methods applying an event-wide pileup subtraction prior to the clustering.
 Pileup is roughly uniformly spread across the event while the hard jets are localised, peaked, energy deposits.
 One must therefore be careful, when balancing the positive pileup fluctuations left uniformly in the event, to avoid leaving some of these positive fluctuations at the expense of over-subtracting the hard jets.
 Ideally, an efficient pileup mitigation technique should therefore cut pileup more aggressively when moving away from the hard jets.
 This is somehow encoded in the PUPPI approach \cite{PUPPI} but is not taken into account in a method like the SoftKiller (see Chapter~\ref{chap:soft-killer}).
 This is not a concern if one wishes to subtract pileup from jets of a given radius but requires a re-tuning for different radii (see also Section~\ref{sec:sk-improvements-Rdep}).

-In the long term, it would be very interesting to understand if a first-principles QCD understanding of jet substructure could help controlling the biases mentioned above, in particular their variation wrt the jet $p_t$, the jet radius and the pileup conditions, as well as how the subtraction should vary when progressively moving away from the hard jets.
+In the long term, it would be very interesting to understand if a first-principles QCD understanding of jet substructure could help controlling the biases mentioned above, in particular their variation with respect to the jet $p_t$, the jet radius and the pileup conditions, as well as how the subtraction should vary when progressively moving away from the hard jets.